erco77/1a2-pic/README-project-management-notes.txt

 	    for generating the metal mask used for solder paste.
 The few surface mount components on these boards can be hand soldered easily.

         * File -> Export -> Excellon
                 Make sure "Inches" selected

-    Then I put the resulting files into a .zip using a Makefile that I can then shop around to the various PCB print houses.
-I used a Makefile to automatically generate the zip, but it can be done by hand too using tools like Winzip, pkzip, or the zip software that comes with linux.
+    The resulting files are combined into a single .zip file that I can then shop around to the various PCB print houses.

+    I use a Makefile to automatically generate the zip, but it can be done by hand too using tools like Winzip, pkzip, or the zip(1) program that comes with linux.

-    I found PCBway to work well for the boards I've printed during development, and they have instructions specifically for Sprint 6.0: https://www.pcbway.com/blog/help_center/How_to_generate_Gerber_from_Sprint_Layout_6_0.html
+    I found PCBway works well for printing the boards, and they have instructions specifically for Sprint 6.0:
+    https://www.pcbway.com/blog/help_center/How_to_generate_Gerber_from_Sprint_Layout_6_0.html

     [OPTIONAL] SAVING OUT JPG IMAGES